dkulyk/pulsestaking/README.md

 Production deployment is quite similar to a testnet deployment, with the following changes:

 1. New environment settings (`.env` file) are needed for the new network
-1. New Hardhat settings
+1. New Hardhat network configuration settings
-1. Change the deployment parameters (in deployment script):
+1. Change deployment settings (in deployment script):
-   1. Conversion contract address (`_rewardsDistribution`) can be left to be determined by the deployment, since deployment also deploys the conversion contract.
-   1. Change the `_rewardsToken` parameter to be the wrapped native asset token.
+   1. Change the `REWARDS_TOKEN_ADDRESS` variable value to be the wrapped native asset token.
 A wrapped native asset contract has to be deployed in the network by someone before deploying staking.
 The WETH contract included in this project IS NOT TO BE USED in production.
-Address to the wrapped native asset contract has to be provided in deployment parameters
-   1. Change the `_stakingToken` parameter
+   1. Change the `STAKING_TOKEN_ADDRESS` variable value to be the address of staking token.